Rza-O/Library-Management-System-Fullstack/README.md

-# 📚 Library Management System
+# 📕 Library Management System

-The Minimal Library Management System (Frontend) is a clean, responsive, and feature-rich client-side application built with React, TypeScript, Redux Toolkit Query (RTK Query), and Tailwind CSS.
-It allows users to manage books, perform CRUD operations, borrow books, and view a borrow summary without requiring authentication.
-The frontend interacts seamlessly with a RESTful API, leveraging RTK Query for efficient state management and API integration.This project emphasizes a minimalist UI, intuitive user experience, and robust type safety, making it suitable for small-scale library management needs.
+The Minimal Library Management System is a full-stack application designed for small-scale library management.
+The frontend is a clean, responsive, and feature-rich client-side application built with React, TypeScript, Redux Toolkit Query (RTK Query), and Tailwind CSS.
+The backend is a robust RESTful API built with Node.js, Express, TypeScript, and MongoDB (Mongoose).
+Together, they enable users to manage books, perform CRUD operations, borrow books, and view a borrow summary without requiring authentication.The system emphasizes a minimalist UI, intuitive user experience, robust type safety, and efficient state management.
+It supports core functionalities like book management, borrowing with availability tracking, data aggregation, and flexible querying, making it ideal for small libraries or educational purposes.

 ## 🌐 Live Links:
 - **Frontend**: https://libraboxlms.vercel.app/